partigabor/aromatica-old/content/items/saffron.md

 title = "Saffron"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus.

+.

-description = "Dried pungent stigmas of the old world saffron crocus. " weight = 10
+According to WordNet: Dried pungent stigmas of the Old World saffron crocus.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"